 Prepaid & Alternate Options:

-- You'll find occasional rental lines on places like eBay or through vendors such as Your Expedited Delivery - these can generally be found for $100-175/month.
-Some are rental business data only lines, and some are plans that have work arounds for AT&T's data tethering block.
+- Rentals: You'll find rental lines on places like eBay (vendors: KRLL and ProShop LLC) or through storefronts Your Expedited Delivery and Unlimitedville- these can generally be found for $100-199/month.
+Some are rental business data only lines with no limitations, and some are plans based on the old iPad plans that are now subject to network management.
+Shop carefully.
 (Members, please check your Member Discounts page for some special offers from some vendors.)

 - Cricket Wireless: A prepaid brand owned by AT&T, has an unlimited data plan for smartphones that is always slowed to 8 mbps speeds (very suitable for most online tasks, including streaming video) and starting April 2, 2017 will be subject to network management after 22GB of usage in a month.
 However, they are very clear that they do not allow any mobile hotspot use with the plan, and they are making moves to thwart unauthorized use as mobile hotspots.

 - 4G Antenna Shop: Occasionally has a Cricket and AT&T data only plans - check for current options, or give them a call (sometimes they have a wait list for the AT&T lines if you're a current customer of their T-Mobile based service.)